lintopaul/task-manager/README.md

 Concurrency is achieved using goroutines.

-# Routes
+## Routes
 - GET /create

     Spawns a new task.
 The response from the api has a uuid which can be used as reference for performing various actions related to the spawned task.

 - GET /pause/{uuid}

     Pauses the execution of task referenced by the given uuid.

 - GET /resume/{uuid}

     Resumes the execution of a paused task referenced by given uuid.

 - GET /delete/{uuid}

     Kills the task gracefully and calls a function to perform proper rollback.

-# How to run?
+## Run the app

 ```
 $ go build